ozone-his/ozone-docs/docs/users/ozoneflows.md

 ## Flows Documentation Structure

-The structure of each flows documentation page is typically organized as follows (unless unnecessary or impractical), for each pair of components: flows overview, flows list and flows details.
+The structure of each flows documentation page is typically organized as follows (unless unnecessary or impractical), for each pair of apps: flows overview, flows list and flows details.

 ### **1** &nbsp; Flows Overview

-This section includes a sequence diagram that illustrates the high-level exchanges between two components that are facilitated through Ozone.
+This section includes a sequence diagram that illustrates the high-level exchanges between two apps that are facilitated through Ozone.
 Eg.:

 ``` mermaid
     sequenceDiagram